kubernetes/website/content/en/docs/setup/independent/create-cluster-kubeadm.md

 - 2 GB or more of RAM per machine.
 Any less leaves little room for your apps.
 - 2 CPUs or more on the master
-- Full network connectivity between all machines in the cluster.
+- Full network connectivity among all machines in the cluster.
 A public or private network is fine.

 {{% /capture %}}